Iswarya-Singaram/Object_Detection_Using_TensorflowLite/README.md

-# Object Detection Using TensorflowLite
+# Object Detection Using Tensorflow-Lite
 Welcome to our Object Detection project, built using TensorFlow Lite and Raspberry Pi!
 This project leverages the power of machine learning to identify objects in real-time through a web camera.
 Designed to be lightweight and efficient, it's a perfect demonstration of edge AI capabilities, making it ideal for various applications such as home automation, security, and educational purposes.This guide provides step-by-step instructions for how to set up TensorFlow Lite on the Raspberry Pi and use it to run object detection models
 <p align=center>
 <img src="https://github.com/Iswarya-Singaram/Object_Detection_Using_TensorflowLite/assets/145309713/1c5b9b39-831e-4db2-aa8f-e0ced233a0c6" width="500" height="300">